Matthes-Baer/nvim_config/README.md

 ## DAP (Debug Adapter Protocol) (through Mason)
 DAP stands for Debug Adapter Protocol, and it is a protocol that allows debugging functionality to be integrated into text editors or IDEs.
 It enables the connection between a debugging client (like Neovim) and a debugging server (which can be a debugger for a specific programming language).
 This integration allows you to debug your code directly inside your editor.

-DAP allows debugging inside Neovim.
+DAP allows debugging inside NeoVim.
 It provides:
 ✅ Breakpoints (F9)
 ✅ Step Over / Step Into / Step Out
 ✅ Variable inspection